 If this sharp point has become visibly dull and looks more like a raised pimple than a sharp tip, it is too dull and should be replaced.

-The cartridge itself can sometimes become damaged as well, in extreme cases, if there was an accident and the turntable was dropped, or an over-adventurous cat jumps up on it (bad kitty!).
+The record player cartridge itself can sometimes become damaged as well, in extreme cases, if there was an accident and the turntable was dropped, or an over-adventurous cat jumps up on it (bad kitty!).